EASS-HIT-PART-A-2024-CLASS-IV/Art-Gallery/README.md

 - **Artist Information:** Gain insights into the lives and works of the artists behind the masterpieces.
 - **Responsive Design:** The gallery is accessible on any device, thanks to responsive web design principles ensuring a seamless experience across platforms.

+## View Demo
+Link to a YouTube video: https://youtu.be/D_gn-hpn1Vc

 Enjoy exploring the ArtGallery!